fjulian/kdl_parser/README.md

 python highlevel_planning/scripts/gui.py
 ```

 After starting the simulation (press "Run"), you can rearrange objects using drag and drop.
-If you want to send a certain arrangement as a training sample, enter predicate name, arguments, and the argument that is to be considered relative (i.e. the one that can be modified to achieve the predicate), e.g.:
+If you want to send a certain arrangement as a training sample, enter predicate name, arguments, and the argument that is to be considered relative (i.e. the one that can be modified to achieve the predicate.
+Should always be the same.), e.g.:

 - Name: `on`
 - Arguments: `table,cube1`